 Jon Chun has undergraduate and graduate degrees in computer science and electrical engineering from UC Berkeley and UT Austin.
 He has done postgraduate fellowships and NSF research in gene therapy, electronic medical records, and semiconductors at the University of Iowa Medical School, MIT and SEMATECH.
-After working in large organizations including national labs, finance, and insurance, he co-founded startups in Japan, Brazil and Silicon Valley.
-He co-authored patents at his last startup to build the world’s largest privacy/anonymity service and designed the first web-based VPN linux appliance.
-Immediately prior to coming to Kenyon, he was a Fortune 500 director of development for the world’s largest computer security company, entrepreneur in residence at UC Berkeley and judged startup competitions at Berkeley Engineering Graduate School and OSU.
+After working in national labs and large organizations, from FinTech and HealthTech to InsurTech, he did startups in Japan, Brazil and Silicon Valley.
+He co-founded the world’s largest privacy/anonymity website backed by In-Q-Tel.
+He then pivoted the startup to enterprise network security as CEO and co-authored web-based VPN Linux appliance patents.
+Prior to Kenyon he sold his startup to the world's largest computer security company and became a Fortune 500 director of development, successfully rebranding and relaunching their VPN product.
+He was an entrepreneur in residence at UC Berkeley and judged startup competitions at Berkeley Engineering Graduate School and OSU.

 Areas of Expertise